architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 ## Creating a new resource

-Adding a new resource (HTTP route, event, scheduled task, etc.) to an existing project is as simple as adding an entry to the [Architect manifest](/docs/en/guides/get-started/project-layout#manifest-file-format-overview).
+You can create a new resource (HTTP route, event, scheduled task, etc.) to an existing project by simply adding a line to the [Architect manifest file](/docs/en/guides/get-started/project-layout#manifest-file-format-overview).
+The following example will provision a new "hit counter" event.

 > 👉 Note: this example uses Node.js conventions but the process is similar for the [Ruby](/docs/en/reference/runtime/ruby) (bundler) and [Python](/docs/en/reference/runtime/python) (pip) runtimes.

 ### Update Architect's configuration

-Add an entry for a new "hit counter" event under the [`@events` pragma](/docs/en/reference/app.arc/events) (if "@events" configuration doesn't exist, go ahead and add it):
+To create a new event, add an entry to your manifest's [`@events` pragma](/docs/en/reference/app.arc/events).

+Sample `app.arc` file with a new `hit-counter` event:

 ```arc
 # app.arc